 Life on Campus

-From our biggest campus in Mt Albert to the brand new Northern campus in Albany – Unitec’s four campuses are all quite different.
+From our biggest campus in Mt Albert to the brand new Northern campus in Albany – Unitec’s three campuses are all quite different.
 All our campuses are constantly buzzing with students of all ages, nationalities and backgrounds – catching up with friends, hitting the books at the library, getting a caffeine fix at a nearby café or rushing off to their next lecture.

 There’s always something going on too.
 The year starts with Sounds In The Sun, which is the biggest student orientation event in the country and ends with the massive End of Year Party.
 In between there are lots of other concerts, film nights, gaming events, sporting events, free BBQs, parties, comedy nights and even a Kids’ Days Out.